-Initiative Progress

-Lead advocacy engagement and enhance relationships with all tiers of government and key stakeholders

-Actively participate in community and government networks and regional alliances.

-Officers and Councillors actively participate in the following community and government networks and regional alliances: Loddon Campaspe Councils, Loddon Campaspe Regional Partnership Forum meetings, MAV Technology (Sector wide IT group), Loddon Mallee Regional Procurement Network, Hanging Rock Ministerial Advisory Group, Loddon Campaspe Transport Working Group, MAV Emergency Management Board Advisory Committee, Goldfields Library Corporation, Regional Directors Meeting, Macedon Ranges Safety Committee, Municipal Emergency Management Planning Committee, Start-up Central Vic, Invest Loddon Mallee, Bendigo City and Region of Gastronomy, Regional Employment and Innovation Corridor, Victorian Tourism Industry Council, Macedon Ranges Accommodation Association, Daylesford Macedon Tourism, Macedon Ranges Vignerons Association, Tourism Macedon Ranges, Macedon Ranges BATA group Network, Romsey RRBATA, Woodend Traders, Kyneton Business Network, Loddon Mallee Regional Relief and Recovery Plan Review group.
+Initiative Progress Lead advocacy engagement and enha nce relationships with all tiers of government and key stakeholders Actively participate in community and government networks and regional alliances.
+Officers and Councillors actively participate in the following community and government networks and regional alliances: Loddon Campaspe Councils, Loddon Campaspe Regional Partnership Forum meetings, MAV Technology (Sector wide IT group), Loddon Mallee Regional Procurement Network, Hanging Rock Ministerial Advisory Group, Loddon Campaspe Transport Working Group, MAV Emergency Management Board Advisory Committee, Goldfields Library Corporation, Regional Directors Meeting, Macedon Ranges Safety Committee, Municipal Emergency Management Planning Committee, Start-up Central Vic, Invest Loddon Mallee, Bendigo City and Region of Gastronomy, Regional Employment and Innovation Corridor, Victorian Tourism Industry Council, Macedon Ranges Accommodation Association, Daylesford Macedon Tourism, Macedon Ranges BATA group Network, Romsey RRBATA, Woodend Traders, Kyneton Business Network, Loddon Mallee Regional Relief and Recovery Plan Review group.
 Establish a Child and Family Services Network.
 Network established.

-Enhance customer experience through the transformation of our services to ensure they are easy to access, and provide seamless transactional and interactional experiences

-Review Council's Complaints Handling Policy to ensure a flexible approach that assists people with varying abilities to outline their concerns in a variety of ways.
-The policy was reviewed and updated in line with the Victorian Ombudsman's Councils and Complaints - a good practice guide 2nd edition.
+Enhance customer experience throug access, and provide seamless transac h the transformation of our services to ensure they are easy to stional and interactional experiences Review Council's Complaints Handling Policy to ensure a flexible approach that assists people with varying abilities to outline their concerns in a variety of ways.
+The policy was reviewed and updated in line with the Victorian Ombudsman's Councils and Complaints - a good practice guide 2nd edition .
 It was also renamed to Complaints Policy.
 Develop and implement the Customer Experience Strategy.
 Consultants were engaged to undertake a process review, "Responding to our Customers".
 This report was finalised in quarter three and includes key recommendations to improve how Council's customer request management is undertaken.
 A review of the Community Engagement Policy is also underway.
 These two pieces of work will feed into the development of the Customer Experience Strategy.
 Develop and implement the Community Engagement Framework.
 The Community Engagement Policy was adopted at the June 2022 Council Meeting and will provide Council staff with a policy on how to engage with members of the community.
 This policy was a product of community consultation and an external review process.
 The next stage will be to implement engagement guidelines to aid our activities.
 Council will pilot web chat software to enhance the customer experience.
 This action has been completed.
 Improve our digital platforms, ensuring they are fully accessible for all residents and ratepayers.
 Monthly videos with the Mayor have been implemented following Council meetings.
 The videos are distributed on Council's Facebook page to provide feedback to the community on decisions that are made at Council meetings.
 This is another way of ensuring timely and effective communication is provided to our residents and ratepayers about projects and issues that are relevant to them.

-Support transparent and evidence-based decision making through sharing Council data and clear reporting on our measures of success to the community
+Support transparent and evidence-base reporting on our measures of success sed decision making through sharing Council data and clear Ensure compliance with legislative The 2021/22 Annual Report was noted at the October Council meeting.

-Ensure compliance with legislative external reporting and disclosure obligations, and ensure internal reporting frameworks are delivered to demonstrate transparency to the community.